harubaru/autohop/README.md

 # autohop
-A program that assists with autohopping
+A script-free program that assists with autohopping.

+I will upload my work here when I am finished.